 If you’ve lived in your property for many years, you’ll have a lot of work to do updating people and companies with your new contact details.

-You can make this process easier by using the Post Office’s change-of-address service, which takes up to 10 days to come into effect and redirects all mail to your new address.
+You can make this process easier by using the Royal Mail's redirection service, which takes up to five working days to come into effect and redirects all mail to your new address.

 When to start packing to move home